 • Donated 826 bushel boxes/cases of vegetables and fruit (24 different types), weighing a total of 23,670 pounds

 • Received, sorted, and tracked by 40 volunteers and 1 Ohio Works Youth worker,

 • 73% went to 12 Food Pantries and Served Meal Sites, who fed 1,326 families

 • 11% went to Farm to School

 • 10% was given to Volunteers for helping

 • 6% composted

-AWC would like to thank the “whole community” who made this possible by each sharing what they had to offer.
+AWC would like to thank the “whole community” who has helped make this possible by each sharing what they have to offer.

 Our mottos: “All have value” and ” We need each other.”